nLab locale of real numbers

 This page gives an elementary description of the locale of real numbers, that is the localic real line.
 The development is manifestly constructive and even predicative over the natural numbers (although we are somewhat careless with the language and do not always point out when a set may predicatively be a proper class).
 Ideally, we will show that our construction satisfies the seven ‘headline properties’ of the real line described by Bauer & Taylor (although so far we cover only the Heine–Borel theorem).

-The exposition here is pretty much my own work, although of course the basic ideas are well known to many.
-In particular, the technical zigzag lemma is mine (but it is not a very deep result!).
+The exposition here is pretty much Toby Bartels's own work, although of course the basic ideas are well known to many.
+In particular, the Zigzag Lemma is Bartels's as far as they know (but it's not very deep, just bookkeeping).
+The version of Cousin's Theorem? that appears here may also be original.

 Idea

-To describe the locale of the real numbers, we need first of all to describe what an open in the real line is.
-The key insight is that an open set is determined by the open intervals of rational numbers that it contains.
+To describe the locale of the real numbers, we need first of all to describe what an open (in the axiomatic sense, equivalent to an open sublocale) in the real line is.
+The key insight is that an open subspace is determined by the open intervals of rational numbers that it contains.
 This is analogous to the key insight of Richard Dedekind's definition of real number: that a point in the real line is determined by which open intervals of rational numbers that it belongs to.
-(Once you're talking about rational numbers, things are manageable.)
+(Once one is talking about rational numbers, things are manageable.)

 Opens